raf48/Maze/README.md

 # Maze generator

 Simple JavaScript maze generator app with step by step animation and different generation algorithms.
+Only standard mazes (containing no loops) can be generated.

 [Click here for a demo](http://raf48.github.io/Maze/)